ReadyCodePush/.github/profile/README.md

 **Here are some of the topics you will learn:**

 * 🙋‍♀️ Fundamentals of open-source software
-* 🌌 Practical open source collaboartion on the GitHub developer platform
+* 🌌 Practical open source collaboration on the GitHub developer platform
 * 👩‍💻 Hands-on principles of software development lifecycle and source-code versioning with Git
 * 🍿 Meet and network with other fellow humans who are enthusiastic about open source software